wingbus/wingbus.github.io/_pages/cv.md

 > **Team Leader**, Sep 2018 – Jun 2019
 * Asia-Pacific Broadcasting Union Robot Contest
-  * Led the development of an [autonomous quadruped robot](/portfolio/2019-quadruped-robot/) & an omni-wheel robot
+  * Led the design and development of an [autonomous quadruped robot](/portfolio/2019-quadruped-robot/) & an omni-wheel robot
   * Formulated kinematic models and visualized robot trajectory using Python
   * Built 3 prototypes with SolidWorks, milling, drilling, sheet metal, and 3D printing
   * Performed SolidWorks FEA to reduce part weight by 25%